gauthamramesh3110/blowfish-aim-adult/docs/policy-aware-aim-spec.md

 here.
 AIM's own ablations suggest a constrained fit compresses such differences by roughly 3×.

+**The workload never reaches the mechanism.** `metrics.THREE_WAY` appears only in `evaluation/`; nothing in `mechanism/` imports it.
+AIM's score is `q_r = w_r(…)`, where `w_r` weights a candidate by its workload relevance — here every `w_r` is 1, and the candidate set is hardcoded to all ten 2-way marginals.
+So SELECT measures whatever the model currently explains worst, with no channel through which "these are the queries I care about" could reach it.

-**SELECT under-picks threshold marginals.** The generalised penalty is larger for them, so budget steers away from exactly the attributes whose policy was adopted for range-query quality.
-Correct as specified, but the score measures cell error and has no way to express the range-query benefit.
+**SELECT under-picks threshold marginals.** The generalised penalty is ~1.8× larger for them, so budget steers away from exactly the attributes whose policy was adopted for range-query quality.
+This is the same root cause as the item
+above: the score is driven by cell-level error alone, so it cannot express the range-query benefit even in principle.
 Fixing it properly requires workloads of general linear queries — an open problem in the AIM paper.
 Section 9.3's diagnostic exists to detect it, and it does show up.

+**The transform is applied where it cannot help.** `use_policy` builds a graph for *every* measured marginal, including `workclass`, `income` and `workclass × income` — none of which is ordinal, so no range query is ever asked of them.
+Those three cost 1.52× in cell accuracy for no possible return.
+`mle.fit` already mixes transformed and untransformed measurements (a missing `graphs[S]` means a stock measurement), so restricting the transform to marginals touching an ordinal attribute needs only a change in `aim.run`.
+Not done here, and it inflates the measured cell-level cost.

 **Width strata are absolute, not θ-normalised.** The bands are the same for all three ordinal attributes, but θ is 7, 8 and 2, so the predicted crossover falls